Answers

 Do you support Swiss-built AI models?

 Yes.
 For clients with strong sovereignty requirements, we deploy Apertus, the Swiss national large language model built by EPFL and ETH Zurich, with native Swiss German support.
-This is the strongest sovereignty option for senior single-family offices and foundations, and it pairs naturally with our sovereign on-premise deployment pattern.
+This is the strongest sovereignty option for senior family offices, and it pairs naturally with our sovereign on-premise deployment pattern.

 What kind of results should we expect?

-A multifamily office in Basel reduced monthly client reporting from one full day to two to three minutes per client, with personalization per family.
+A family office in Basel reduced monthly reporting from one full day to two to three minutes per report, with personalization per family.

 How long does implementation take?